Liriodendron: Distribution

-Fossils
+Paleo history

-Liriodendrons have been reported as fossils from the late Cretaceous and early Tertiary of North America and central Asia.
+Liriodendrons have been reported as fossils from the Late Cretaceous and early Tertiary of North America and central Asia.
 They are known widely as Tertiary-age fossils in Europe and well outside their present range in Asia and North America, showing a once-circumpolar northern distribution.
-Like many "Arcto-Tertiary" genera, Liriodendron apparently became extinct in Europe due to large-scale glaciation and aridity of climate during glacial phases.
-(The name should not be confused with Lepidodendron, an important group of long-extinct pteridophytes in the phylum Lycopodiophyta common as Paleozoic coal-age fossils).
+Like many "Arcto-Tertiary" genera, Liriodendron apparently became extinct in Europe due to the east-west orientation of its mountains that blocked southward migration during the large-scale glaciation and aridity of climate during glacial phases.

+The genus name should not be confused with an extinct genus known only through fossils.
+That is Lepidodendron, which entails an important group of long-extinct pteridophytes in the phylum Lycopodiophyta that are well known Paleozoic coal-age fossils).

 Cultivation and use

 Liriodendron trees prefer a temperate climate, sun or part shade, and deep, fertile, well-drained and slightly acidic soil.
 Propagation is by seed or grafting.
 Plants grown from seed may take more than eight years to flower.
 Grafted plants flower depending on the age of the scion plant.

 The wood of the North American species (called poplar or tulipwood) is fine grained and stable.
 It is easy to work and commonly used for cabinet and furniture framing, i.e. internal structural members and subsurfaces for veneering.
 Additionally, much inexpensive furniture, described for sales purposes simply as "hardwood", is in fact primarily stained poplar.
 In the literature of American furniture manufacturers from the first half of the 20th century, it is often referred to as "gum wood".
 The wood is only moderately rot-resistant and is not commonly used in shipbuilding, but has found some recent use in light-craft construction.
 The wood is readily available, and when air dried, has a density around 24 lb/cuft.

 The name canoewood probably refers to the tree's use for construction of dugout canoes by eastern Native Americans, for which its fine grain and large trunk size is eminently suited.

 Tulip tree leaves are eaten by the caterpillars of some Lepidoptera, for example the eastern tiger swallowtail (Papilio glaucus).